Prekmurje Slovene: 18th century

 Miklós Küzmics was born in Goričko but he followed István's language scheme.
 He adopted further elements from the Goričko and Dolinsko dialects.
 Miklós wrote several books, which were reprinted in the 20th century.
 His prayer book (Kniga molitvena, 1783) became very popular.
 His text and coursebook (ABC Kni'sicza, 1790) was used for decades in Slovene schools.

 Important standardization work in Prekmurje Lutheran literature was also performed by István Szijjártó and Mihály Bakos.

-Versus Vandalici, the first literary poem in the Prekmurje dialect, was written in 1774.
+Versus Vandalici, the first literary poem in the Prekmurje Slovene, was written in 1774.

 19th century

-Natural history in the Prekmurje dialect.
-The scientific vocabulary in the Prekmurje dialect was codified by Imre Augustich's Prirodopis (1878).
+Natural history in the Prekmurje Slovene.
+The scientific vocabulary in the Prekmurje Slovene was codified by Imre Augustich's Prirodopis (1878).

 In 1823, Mihály Barla wrote a new set of rules for writing the Prekmurje Slovene.
 He introduced three new characters to denote diphthongs: ô (ou), ê (ej), and â (aj).
 The new orthography was put forward in two new hymnals, Diktomszke, versuske i molitvene kni'zicze (1820) and Krscsanszke nôve peszmene knige (1823).
 In 1820, a Lutheran teacher named István Lülik wrote a new textbook Nôvi abeczedár, which was published three times (1853, 1856, 1863).
 His book used Barla's orthography even though it was only used in the Prekmurje Lutheran literature.

-Lülik wrote the first grammar of the Prekmurje dialect, but it was never printed.
+Lülik wrote the first grammar of the Prekmurje Slovene, but it was never printed.

-The first secular book in the Prekmurje dialect was a ceremony book for weddings (Sztarisinsztvo i zvacsinsztvo.
+The first secular book in the Prekmurje Slovene was a ceremony book for weddings (Sztarisinsztvo i zvacsinsztvo.
 1804; the author is probably István Szijjártó).

-The Catholic priest József Kossics used the Prekmurje dialect in new functions.
+The Catholic priest József Kossics used the Prekmurje Slovene in new functions.
 He didn't write religious books but books on history, grammar and etiquette.
 His stance was in line with the tendency for national encouragement.

 The Lutheran pastor Sándor Terplán translated the Psalms (Knige 'zoltárszke.
 1848) and wrote new schoolbooks.

 János Kardos translated numerous poems of Sándor Petőfi, János Arany and a few Hungarian poets.
 He drafted new schoolbooks, for ex.
 Nôve knige cstenyá za vesznícski sôl drügi zlôcs.
 Kardos approached the language in a conservative manner: he was not open for Slovene or Croatian and stuck to archaic elements.
 Kárdos' purism was very similar to the purism of Fran Levstik in Carniola.